google/dawn/docs/tint/style_guide.md

 For test code, the tradeoff between readability and maintainability and other factors is weighted even more strongly toward readability and maintainability.

+## Infra/Tooling

+Tint has infra scripts and tooling written in two primary languages Python and Go.

+The general advice when making changes to existing code is to use the language that the existing implementation uses, since there is no ongoing effort to migrate to a single common language, i.e. don't go rewriting things just for the sake of rewriting things.

+If you are looking at writing a new tool or script, where and how this code is going to be used should guide your choice.

+For example if it is a standalone tool that primarily lives in the Dawn repo, especially for something like a CLI dev tool, etc, the preference is to use Go, since there is a substantial existing body of support code already.

+If it is something that needs to directly interface with Chromium tooling, e.g. interacts with GN or other support libraries/tools will be accessing it, the preference would be to use Python.

+That being said for many Chromium infrastructure tasks, i.e. running in a build recipe, the integration there is via exec, even for Python scripts.
+For integration there is no significant difference between call into a Python script vs a Go one.

+The primary driver in this case to using Python instead of Go would be either something else written in Python that needs to import your code as a library (and not just treat it like a standalone binary) or your code needs to import Chromium specific Python code/libraries.

+Often tooling for Tint does double duty, being a CLI for devs and also how the bots do a similar task.
+Due to the above considerations, i.e. existing support for CLI in Go and needing to fork regardless of the language, the preference in these cases tends to be use Go if possible.

+Another way to view the decision is looking at the number of execs or similar calls that need to occur.
+If you are designing something and seeing that your code is going to be ping ponging between the two languages via execs, it is probably worthwhile seeing if it is feasible to implement everything as a library in one language.